Temporary collective protection for Ukrainians

 Temporary collective protection has been used twice before.
 First in connection with the conflicts in Bosnia and later during the war in Kosovo

-Ukrainian asylum seekers will avoid a time-consuming individual treatment.
-The application process will go faster, and it will take less time from they arrive in Norway until they can be settled in a Norwegian municipality.
-However, the UDI must establish the asylum seekers' identity before issuing a residence permit.
+Ukrainian asylum seekers will avoid a time-consuming, individual-based approach.
+The application process will go faster, and it will take less time from arrival in Norway until settlement in a Norwegian municipality.
+However, UDI must establish the asylum seekers' identities before issuing a residence permit.

-After three years, they can obtain a new temporary permit that can form the basis for a permanent residence permit later.
+After three years, they can obtain a new temporary permit that may form the basis for a permanent residence permit later.

-The permit gives rights to health, work and school.
+The permit gives rights to healthcare, work and school.

 Did you find what you were looking for?